awojaczek-security/powershell-basic-exercises/PowerShell_Excercises_1/00_README/README.md

 This article describes the basic commands used in the Powershell shell and solves exercises from the TryHackMe - Hacking with Powershell course.

+In conclusion, **PowerShell** is a very important tool in modern IT environments.
+Its flexibility, scripting capabilities, and integration with system components make it a valuable resource for system administrators, DevOps engineers, and cybersecurity professionals.
+The completed tasks helped build practical skills and a deeper understanding of how PowerShell can be used in real-world situations.

 ## 🔎 PowerShell - What is it? - the most important informations